- View environments and deployments

 Create a static environment

-You can create an environment and deployment in the UI or in your .gitlab-ci.yml
+You can create a static environment in the UI or in your .gitlab-ci.yml

 file.